← All Conditions

 This is the part of the conversation that matters most, and the one some pages gloss over.
 ETS very reliably removes sweating from the hands and face.
 In exchange, the body tends to sweat a little more elsewhere — most often the trunk, back, abdomen or thighs — a phenomenon called compensatory sweating.
 It happens because the body’s overall sweating is partly redistributed once the hand and facial pathways are switched off.

-Some degree of it occurs in most patients; published surgical series report figures across a wide 50 to 90 per cent range (Cerfolio et al., Ann Thorac Surg 2011; Lin & Fang, Surg Today).
+Some degree of it occurs in most patients; published surgical series report figures across a wide range, and the largest long-term study found compensatory sweating in 80 per cent of patients at a mean of 14.6 years (Smidfelt & Drott, Br J Surg 2011; PMID 21928403).
 For the great majority it is mild — a bit more sweating on the back or chest in hot weather or with exertion — and an easy trade for permanently dry hands.
-For a small minority, around 1 to 2 per cent, it is heavy enough to be a genuine nuisance in its own right.
+For a small minority it is heavy enough to be a genuine nuisance in its own right.
 A less common variant is gustatory sweating, a little facial sweating prompted by certain foods.
 The important point is that compensatory sweating, once it develops, cannot be reversed.

 In day-to-day terms, most people barely change their wardrobe; a minority find they prefer looser or darker tops in summer; and a small number would say the compensatory sweating is the main downside of having had the operation.
 Knowing which group you are likely to fall into is not perfectly predictable, which is exactly why the discussion happens up front rather than afterwards.